How can you turn your idea into a compelling story and inspire your audience? How can you influence decision-making through an effective presentation?

 Step 4: Delivering the story

 After creating the story, it's time to prepare for the delivery.
 With the story and visuals in place it is often easier to prepare for your delivery.
 Since this article is more about creation, we will not go deep into the delivery.
-Also, there are tons of resources online on body language and communication that could help in delivery, for which I will leave a link below.
-But, I wish to explain to you two things to follow while preparing for the delivery"
+Also, there are tons of resources online on body language and communication that could help in delivery, for which we will leave a link below.
+But, we wish to explain to you two things to follow while preparing for the delivery:

 1. Get feedback